926th Wing

-The 926th Wing is an Air Reserve Component of the United States Air Force.
+The 926th Wing is an Air Reserve Component of the United States Air Force (USAF).
 It is assigned to the Tenth Air Force, Air Force Reserve Command, stationed at Nellis Air Force Base, Nevada.

 The unit is a composite organization consisting of two Operations Groups, the 726th and 926th, gained by Air Combat Command and Air Force Space Command, with Geographic Separated Units at Creech Air Force Base, Nevada; Eglin Air Force Base, Florida, and Schriever Air Force Base, Colorado.

 Overview

-The 926th Wing is an associate unit to the United States Air Force Warfare Center at Nellis AFB.
+The 926th Wing is an associate unit to the United States Air Force Warfare Center (USAFWC) at Nellis AFB.
 The unit provides reservists to the USAFWC as sustained expertise integrated at the operational and tactical levels of warfare.
 It continuously conducts combat operations, operational test and evaluation, tactics development, and advanced training to warfighters.

-The 926th Wing's 726 Operations Group supports the U.S. Air Force's first Unmanned Aircraft Systems wing, the 432d Wing, equipped with more than 100 MQ-1 Predator and MQ-9 Reaper unmanned aircraft, in its mission to train pilots, sensor operators and other unmanned aircraft crewmembers, and conduct combat surveillance and attack operations worldwide.
+The 926th Wing's 726th Operations Group supports the U.S. Air Force's first Unmanned Aircraft Systems wing, the 432d Wing, equipped with more than 100 MQ-1 Predator and MQ-9 Reaper unmanned aircraft, in its mission to train pilots, sensor operators and other unmanned aircraft crewmembers, and conduct combat surveillance and attack operations worldwide.

 Units

-The 926th Wing consists of two Operations Groups and thirteen squadrons located at Nellis and Creech AFBs and at other geographically separated locations:
+The 926th Wing consists of two Operations Groups located at Nellis and Creech AFBs: